Disability Studies, Certificate

 • Employ and critically assess core theories, models and perspectives that have contributed to the development of disability studies.

-• Apply disability studies perspectives in the construction of social policy, engagement, and advocacy.
+• Apply disability studies perspectives in the construction of social policy, engagement and advocacy.

 • Understand and identify representations of disability as historically specific and culturally contingent.